Training Advice and Support

 We want to support the development and delivery of intergenerational projects and are delighted to be able to offer some financial support.
 If you have any questions or want to find out more get in touch with Vicki by emailing: vicki.titterington@bjf.org.uk

 Are you interested in getting your school or your childs school involved in intergenerational practice?
-Linking Generations recogise the opportunity that schools and their pupils offer to making intergenerational connections in the communities they live in and we would love to work with you!
+Linking Generations recognise the opportunity that schools and their pupils offer to making intergenerational connections in the communities they live in and we would love to work with you!
 We have developed some short sessions aimed at Primary School age which fit well with the PDMU element of the Curriculum and The Every School a Good School Policy.
 These sessions focus on Age Awareness, Dementia Friendly, How my School can be Age-friendly and developing ideas for intergenerational connection and activity with local older people in the community.
 LGNI would also signpost teachers to our accredited training above.
 For more information contact vicki.titterington@bjf.org.uk and check out the following news items:

 Let’s be Age-friendly at Gilnahirk Primary School – Linking Generations NI